To become a good meditator requires great concentration, and to become a great meditator requires supreme concentration.

 Krishna says to Arjuna:

 upavishyasane yunjyadyogamatmavishud’dhaye॥ (Bhagavad Gita, 6.12)

-The adept, seated firmly in one posture, restraining his senses and mind, with supreme one-pointed concentration, engage himself in the practice of yoga.
+The adept, seated firmly in one posture, restraining his senses and mind, with supreme one-pointed concentration, engages himself in the practice of yoga.

 Allow me to narrate a famous story of Arjuna again from the great epic Mahabharata.